 Believe it or not, the guitar that would eventually become the hallowed Les Paul model was not designed by Les Paul himself.
 Rather, a team of engineers at Gibson, led by Ted McCarty, pioneered the look and feel of this American classic.
 But Les Paul was not totally absent from the process, as he would constantly lend his thoughts and input to the design team.

-Upon its release in 1952, the Les Paul guitar was considered a bit of a failure, with Gibson actually halting production by 1961, replacing it with a variant model called the SG.
+Upon its release in 1952, the Les Paul guitar, with the nice carved top and opaque gold finish, was considered a bit of a failure, with Gibson actually halting production by 1961, replacing it with a variant model called the SG.
 But by the mid-1960s, the Les Paul began picking up steam again, becoming the favorite of many of the most iconic stars of the era (more on this in a later section).
 In 1968, Gibson restarted production of the Les Paul; and it hasn’t stopped since!

 The Les Paul Design